Dirtraveler Review: Camping Gear That'll Last & Make Your Outdoor Experience a Blast

 A Strikingly Sleek and Sophisticated Stove

-See, the Slim Twin looks like a gargantuan gaming laptop, a super-sleek, gunmetal-gray slab measuring 21” by 13” by 2.4”.
+See, the Slim Twin looks like a gargantuan gaming laptop, a super-sleek, gunmetal-gray slab measuring 21 inches by 13 inches by 2.4 inches.
 But once you slide out the unfolding legs nestled beneath its body, it transforms into a smart and sturdy implement standing about a foot off the ground.

 That height serves a practical purpose.
 Remember how the old Colemans had an awkward bit of tubing that connected a single propane tank to the burners?
 Well, the Slim Twin lifts itself up enough to tuck a pair of fuel tanks directly underneath.